alexehrlich/Needigator/README.md

 # Showroom

-Find alls Screenshot of the functionality in the ./Screens folder
+Find all screenshots of the functionality in the ./Screens folder
 ![](./Screens/welcome.png)
 ![](./Screens/selectedProducts.png)
 ![](./Screens/search.png)